It is 7:42 on a Tuesday night and Mark is staring at his phone behind the bar.

 T4 of the Capture Pyramid

-And one more rule that goes with the three.
+And one more.
 Never push more than once every ten days.
-Wallet pass uninstalls do not come with second chances.
-Most operators who screw up a wallet pass program screw it up by treating it like email and burning the audience inside a month.
-The cadence rule is what protects the asset.
-Once every ten days, every push earns its place, and the audience does not turn off.
+A deleted pass does not come back, and most operators who blow a wallet program do it by treating it like email and burning the list inside a month.

 The Math